 It became a tram that I would gladly wait an extra half-hour for at the station.
 I had quickly built a pretty crappy application that would let me see almost exactly where the tram was on the line.

 And then, for around a week, it wasn’t.
 I wasn’t the only one that noticed and had questions on Twitter.
 One of the local newspapers did too, and I ended up being interviewed for it.

 One night, as I was getting off the train at the end of the line, I noticed one of the fare card readers wasn’t working, so I pointed it out to the operator as he was preparing to change ends.
 His response was, “Are you Stephen Weber by any chance?”
 I guess having an American accent really made me stand out.
 I said yes, and he introduced himself to me, having read the article in the paper I was interviewed for.
 A couple of days later, I would become friends with another operator and two other passengers that had the same level of interest in the tram that I did.
 Well, to be fair, they were more interested than I was, as they already had an established interest in public transport.

 So, six months later, because of the friendships I made with four people, I gained an interest and appreciation for public transit I never would have guessed I’d leave Melbourne with.

-Today, I regularly attend – but am not a formal member of – the Portland Streetcar Citizens’ Advisory Committee.
+Today, I am still an advocate for public transport and am a member of the Portland Streetcar Advisory Committee.
 I was also an early beta tester for Hop Fastpass, Portland’s electronic fare card.
 I’m now a member of the successor to the Portland Streetcar Advisory Committee, The Friends of the Portland Streetcar.